 This was not a pretty scene in 1900 when my great grandfather Edward Hindley was forced to find an alternative to his ancient cordwainer craft when the new factories in Northamptonshire usurped his customers ...
 Edward and his mate Joseph Oswald Neill stumbled blindly into the filthy business of rotting cows ... there were bills to be paid ...

-For centuries the Cheshire dairy farmers had made their money from cheese and the cow carcase seemed to present a waste disposal problem rather than a profitable opportunity ... but instead of throwing away the stinking cow carcases Edward turned the filth into chemical fertilizers, fabrication glues, edible gelatine, oxidising saltpetre and perfumed soap ... and all manner of other goodies which were eagerly consumed in the crowded cities and new manufactories ...
+For centuries the Cheshire dairy farmers had made their money from cheese but the cow carcase seemed to present a waste disposal problem rather than a profitable opportunity.
+However instead of throwing away and burying the stinking dead cows, Edward turned the filth into chemical fertilizers, fabrication glues, edible gelatine, oxidising saltpetre and perfumed soap ... and all manner of other goodies which were eagerly consumed in the crowded cities and new manufactories.

 Was the industrial revolution in Cheshire built on salt? ... or was it cows? ...